 - glass bottles and jars

 - All rigid plastic containers (including plastic drink bottles, yoghurt containers, detergent bottles, shampoo bottles).

-- take lids off bottles
+- no need to take lids off bottles

 - place all recyclables loose in the bin

 - do not bundle newspapers